davevanveen/davevanveen.github.io/_projects/books.md

 <br>
 # Overview
+For the first year and a half after covid broke out, I made space to read a few books each month.
+Here are the ones which stood out, each with a brief reason why.
+Organized by genre:
 This is simply my a few of my favorite books that I read during covid, each with a short reason why it inspired me.
 Organized by genre:
 This is simply a list of my books which have most inspired me and a short reason why.
 Organized by genre:
 * <a href="#ct">Coffee Table</a>